stevannetto/EFI-ASROCK-Z690M-ITX-AX/README.md

 ### Notes:
 - You'll have to sey your own SMBIOS in config.plist.
 - For CPU supporting E-cores you might want to tweak the SSDT sections in config.plist.
-- Both the integrated Intel AX wifi or Fenvi Broadcom cards should work with this EFI without modifications.
-If not using the Intel wifi / bluetooth card, you might want to disable the following Kexts: AirportItlwm, IntelBTPatcher, IntelBluetoothFirmware, BlueToolFixup.
+- If using using Broadcom wifi, disable the following Kexts in your config.plist: AirportItlwm, IntelBTPatcher, IntelBluetoothFirmware, BlueToolFixup.
+- If using Intel wifi, I'd highly recomment to stay with Mojave for now.